List of creepypastas: The Wyoming Incident

 The Wyoming Incident is the case of an alleged broadcast signal intrusion that occurred in Niobrara County, Wyoming.
-During the interruption, viewers saw disembodied human heads performing multiple poses and emotions.
+During the interruption, viewers saw disembodied human heads in grayscale performing multiple poses and emotions.
 The story goes that those who watched for a prolonged period presented everything from vomiting and headaches to hallucinations.
 These physical ailments are believed to have been caused by the high-pitched noise that played throughout most of the video.
-The hackers who allegedly did this were never found.
+The hackers who allegedly did this were never caught.

 On July 29, 2025, the YouTube live broadcast of the news program News 19 Horas, aired by Brazilian television network Record News, was hijacked by unknown hackers, with the Wyoming Incident video being streamed.
 It caused confusion and discomfort to many people watching it, many of them being unaware of the creepypasta.
 The network has later made the original livestream private, reuploaded the video without the interruption, and stated:

 Our IT team is working to determine the source of the issue, and we're also in contact with the YouTube team to understand what happened.
 The outage occurred only with the YouTube signal.
 Other broadcasts, including free-to-air and pay television, were not affected.

 Video game creepypastas

-These creepypastas commonly focus on video games containing grotesque or violent content; this content may spill onto the real world and causes the player to harm themselves or others.
+These creepypastas commonly focus on video games containing grotesque or violent content; this content may spill onto the real world and cause the player to harm themselves or others.
 Many video game creepypastas involve malevolent entities such as ghosts or artificial intelligence.

 Ben Drowned

 Created by Internet user Alex Hall (also known online as Jadusable), Ben Drowned tells a story of a college student only identified as Jadusable who buys a used copy of the video game The Legend of Zelda: Majora's Mask from an elderly man at a yard sale.
 Jadusable finds that the cartridge is haunted by the ghost of a boy named Ben, who drowned, as well as an entity that seems to have taken his name only identified as BEN, and an enigmatic force known as the father.
-After performing the Fourth Day Glitch, Jadusable encounters disturbing glitches and ominous messages such as "You shouldn't have done that ..." and "You've met with a terrible fate, haven't you?", and begins to encounter Ben in the game, who takes the form of the Elegy of Emptiness statue.
-The story would later spiral into an Alternate Reality Game with the introduction of an in-universe website belonging to the Moon Children, a mysterious cult.
-After an eight-year-long hiatus, the story returned in 2020, once again in the Alternate Reality Game format, for its final arc, dubbed "Awakening", which featured adjacent plotlines about a man calling himself Jadus recounting his experiences during a societal collapse due to a virus known as H.E.R.O.E.S, people waking up in a mysterious hotel run by a man named Abel, and a return to the haunted Majora's Mask cartridge.
+After an eight-year-long hiatus, the story returned in 2020, once again in the Alternate Reality Game format, for its final arc, dubbed "Awakening", which featured adjacent plotlines about a man calling himself Jadus recounting his experiences during a societal collapse.